 Once signed up, you can simultaneously connect five devices.
 If that’s not enough, adding another costs $1.00 (GBP £0.75) per device per month, regardless of the term.
 Apps are available for Windows, MacOS, Linux, Android, and iOS.

 Torguard also offers an optional add-on of a dedicated IP which is something that isn’t typically offered by other providers.
 Traditionally shared IP’s are used and this is a good thing for anonymity.
 However, a dedicated IP has a couple of benefits.
-It’s more suitable for unblocking streaming services as an IP since a single user is far less likely to be flagged and blocked by sites like Netflix.
+It’s more suitable for unblocking streaming services since a single user is far less likely to be flagged and blocked by sites like Netflix.
 It can also be useful if you don’t want the hassle of verifying your identity on certain sites every time you switch IP addresses.
 The cost for this add-on is steep, at $7.99 (GBP £6.00) per month on a monthly basis with discounts for longer terms.

 With that being said, we were given a coupon code for 50% off by using this link and adding TGLifetime50 at checkout.
 Factoring in this discount would make both the VPN and dedicated IP plans far more affordable.

 With Torguard, you can expect strong security with an array of protocol options.
 It offers WebRTC, IPv6, and DNS leak protection.
 Additionally, you have a built-in kill switch that acts as a backup by killing the internet connection in the event that the VPN is lost.